Bam (song): "Sometimes you need your ego / Gotta remind these fools"

 The 'ego-building' sentiments expressed in the song serve as a counterpoint to a separate song on the same album called "Kill JAY Z," which is about killing off the ego, "so we can have this conversation in a place of vulnerability and honesty."

 "What a Bam Bam / I don't give a goddamn"

 The song's title references "Bam Bam," a Jamaican Patois term which often refers to a ruckus or commotion, the meaning ascribed to Sister Nancy's use of the term on her 1982 record of the same name.

-"Too much watchy watchy watchy / Too much su su su su su"
+"Gangsta nuh live in a tenement yard ...Too much watchie watchie watchie / Too much su-su su-su su"

-The interpolation of Jacob Miller's "Tenement Yard" further highlights the need to avoid those who invade personal space and privacy, whether in a tenement yard or on Instagram ("Y'all be talkin' crazy under them IG pictures").
+The interpolation of Jacob Miller's "Tenement Yard" highlights the lack of privacy found in a Jamaican Tenement yard, a traditional high-density, low-income housing arrangement similar to urban Projects found in the United States.

+"Y'all be talkin crazy under them IG pictures"

+The reference to "IG pictures" reportedly references negative comments about Jay-Z which appeared under archival photos of '90s hip-hop artists posted on Instagram by user "tellemblancosentya."

 Video

 In June 2017 the video "Bam (ft.
 Damian Marley)" was filmed on location in West Kingston, Jamaica.
 The video features Jay-Z and Marley visiting Trenchtown, Hellshire Beach, and Tuff Gong studios.
 The six minute documentary-style video was directed by Rohan Blair-Mangat, produced by Natan Schottenfels, and includes footage of Sister Nancy discussing her art and creative process.

 About the video's production and meeting Jay-Z, Sister Nancy recounted, "I spent three days down there with him.
 It was nice, but a man is just a man.
 Jay-Z is just a man, same as you.
 He’s no different.”

 Joshua James Richards was the Director of Photography of the video, which was released on August 24, 2017.